MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

-12:21   Fixed Category issue by adding public to the controller and IcategoryRep 12:33   Created category folder in views and index.cshtml 12:37   run the application and working, now we need to add the category to the drop down menu
+12:21   Fixed Category issue by adding public to the controller and IcategoryRep 12:33   Created category folder in views and index.cshtml 12:37   run the application and working, now we need to add the category to the drop down menu 12:40   edited the navigation bar to add category